ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 A directory containing any number of subdirectories.
 Each subdirectory must contain two files, each in tabular format: records and pairs.

-Each records file must follow the specification for Records described above.
+Each records file must follow the specification for :ref:`Records`.

 Each pairs file must contain two columns, "Left Record ID" and "Right Record ID".
 Every value in both Record ID columns should exist in the Record ID column of the records file for the same block.